misterizzo/marketingops/wp-content/plugins/eps-301-redirects/readme.txt

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/eps-301-redirects)

-= Will it slow my site down? =

-No, it won't.
-The code is highly optimized and thoroughly tested.